Peculiar, Missouri: History

 Early settlers of the town came to Western Missouri by riverboat from Illinois, Iowa, Michigan, Pennsylvania, and Ohio.
 Peculiar also had families coming from Tennessee, Kentucky, and Virginia.
 On July 29, 1868, the county surveyor, Robert Cass, platted Peculiar and was filed as "The Town of Peculiar".

 There are at least two versions of the story on how Peculiar received its name.
 The first involves the community's first postmaster, Edgar Thomson.
 His first choice for a town name, "Excelsior," was rejected because it already existed in Atchison County, Missouri.
 Several other choices were also rejected.
-The story goes that the annoyed Thomson wrote to the Postmaster General himself to complain saying, among other things, "We don't care what name you give us so long as it is sort of 'peculiar'."
-Thomson submitted the name "Peculiar" and the name was approved.
+The story goes that the annoyed Thomson wrote to the postmaster general himself to complain saying, "We don't care what name you give us so long as it is sort of 'peculiar'."
+Thomson submitted the name "Peculiar", and the name was approved.
 The post office was established on June 22, 1868.

 In an alternate version, according to Missouri folklorist Margot Ford McMillen, early settlers were searching for a location to farm.
-As they cleared a small rise and looked below, one remarked "Well that's peculiar!
+As they cleared a small rise and looked below, one remarked, "Well that's peculiar!
 It's the very place I saw in a vision back in Connecticut."
 The land was purchased and eventually a village sprang up on it, which was named "Peculiar".

 Peculiar incorporated as a village in the 1890s and became a fourth class city of the state of Missouri in 1953.

 The city celebrated its centenary in July 1968.
 The celebrations continued for nine days and included an antique show and sale, a Lions Club championship rodeo, and an open class Western horse show.

+In 2024, the city blocked the Harper Road Technology Park, a proposed $1.5 billion, 504-acre data center project by Diode Ventures, after pushback from local residents.
+In June 2026, mayor John Shatto explained the debate over the data center created more community engagement with local government.
+"That was our turning point," he said.
+"The town banded together, stuck together."

 Government

-Peculiar is governed by a Mayor–council government system.
+Peculiar is governed by a mayor–council government system.
 The mayor is elected to a two-year term.
-The town council, called the Board of Aldermen, is composed of six members.
+The town council, called the board of aldermen, is composed of six members.
 Two members are elected from each of the three wards in the city.
 One alderman is elected each year for each ward to serve a two-year term.

 Geography

-Peculiar is located adjacent to U.S. Route 71 and the Burlington Northern Santa Fe Railway.
+Peculiar is located adjacent to Interstate 49/U.S. Route 71 and the Burlington Northern Santa Fe Railway.
 Old Peculiar lies one mile to the east along the banks of the East Fork East Branch South Grand River.

 According to the United States Census Bureau, the city has a total area of 8.45 sqmi, of which 8.41 sqmi is land and 0.04 sqmi is water.